 Every semester, the Graduate School automatically places every student with a cumulative GPA below 3.0 on probation and sends emails to the student and the graduate coordinator informing them of this change.

 Generally, a student on probation has 12 semester hours to raise his cumulative GPA to or above a 3.0.
 There are two exceptions to this time allowance.
 If the student’s cumulative GPA is so low it is mathematically impossible to raise the GPA to a 3.0 within the remaining hours or if the student has earned below a C in certain courses in the program, the student will be automatically dismissed from the Graduate School.
-If the Graduate School dismisses a student fro a low GPA, the student cannot be readmitted.
+If the Graduate School dismisses a student for a low GPA, the student cannot be readmitted.

 If a student makes steady progress in improving his or her cumulative GPA (i.e. all As and Bs and no Is or Ws), the probationary period may be extended by the Graduate School.

 If a student has an I (incomplete) that becomes an F after 12 months, that semester’s GPA and the cumulative GPA will be recalculated.
-If, as a result, the GPA falls below a 3.0, probation will not appear on the transcript.
+If, as a result, the GPA falls below 3.0, probation will not appear on the transcript.
 This occurrence can also shorten a student’s time on probation.

 Exam and Defense Paperwork

 Many graduate programs require comprehensive examinations, oral proposal defenses, and/or defenses of completed projects, theses, or dissertations.
 For every applicable student, graduate coordinators must file an Appointment of Supervisory or Examining Committee form with the Graduate School before the examination or defense takes place.
 This form lists the names of all graduate faculty members who will participate in the student’s examination, as well as the student’s name and information.
-The Graduate School will check the credentials of all the committee members before the Graduate School dean signs and approves the form; all listed faculty must have graduate faculty status, which can be obtained through the Graduate Council by submitting a Graduate Faculty Nomination form.
+The Graduate School will check the credentials of all the committee members before the Graduate School dean signs and approves the form; all listed faculty must have graduate faculty status, which can be obtained through the Graduate Council by submitting a Graduate Faculty Status Application Form.

 After a graduate student successfully passes the oral examination or defense, the graduate coordinator must submit the Supervisory/Examination Committee Report form.
-To avoid delaying the student’s graduation, please submit the report to the Graduate School immediately following the exam(s) or defense so Graduate School staff can process it in a timely manner.
+To avoid delaying the student’s graduation, please submit the report to the Graduate School immediately following the exam(s) or defense so the Graduate School staff can process it in a timely manner.

 In order to graduate, the student must submit his or her thesis/dissertation to the Graduate School for a format review by the semester’s deadline.
 For more information about the Graduate School’s requirements for formatting theses and dissertations, see the Thesis and Dissertation Guidelines.

-Records and Registration enforces separate graduation application deadline for fall, spring, and summer.
+Records and Registration enforces separate graduation application deadlines for fall, spring, and summer.
 Please encourage your students to apply for graduation as soon as possible in the semester in which they intend to finish.
 Applying early will give the student, coordinator, and Graduate School time to identify and fix any problems before the deadline.
 Students who fail to apply by the deadline will NOT be allowed to graduate that semester.

 Students apply for graduation through their BOSS accounts, using the student requests menu found under “student services”.
 After the student applies, his or her application is sent in BOSS to the faculty member responsible for approving graduation applications in the program.